Jörg Pietschmann

 That you can turn your back on him.

-Their self-esteem and confidence, which makes it possible to recognize the inner qualities of a man.
+Their self-esteem and confidence make it possible to recognize the inner qualities of a man.

 To love life even more.